Toni Kroos: 2014–15: Debut season

 Prior to joining Real Madrid, Kroos had a deal in place to join Manchester United after agreeing terms with David Moyes.
 However, after Moyes was sacked and Louis van Gaal replaced him, the Dutch manager decided against signing Kroos.
-Around the time of the 2014 World Cup he received a call from Carlo Ancelotti.
+Around the time of the 2014 World Cup, he received a call from Carlo Ancelotti.
 On 17 July 2014, Spanish La Liga club Real Madrid announced that they had reached an agreement for the transfer of Kroos, signing a six-year deal for an undisclosed fee.
 The press reported that Kroos had cost between €24 and €30 million.
-Greifswalder SV 04, the successor to his first youth team, received €60,000 from the transfer.
+Greifswalder SV 04, the successor to his first youth team, received € 60 000 from the transfer.

 Kroos became the ninth German player, after Günter Netzer, Paul Breitner, Uli Stielike, Bernd Schuster, Bodo Illgner, Christoph Metzelder, Mesut Özil, and Sami Khedira, to join Real Madrid.
-At his presentation in front of 8,000 supporters, he stated how Real Madrid is the "biggest club in the world" and is a "cut above Bayern".
+At his presentation in front of 8000 supporters, he stated how Real Madrid is the "biggest club in the world" and is a "cut above Bayern".
 He played in his debut match against Sevilla in the 2014 UEFA Super Cup on 12 August 2014, winning his first trophy at Real Madrid.

-He was part of a midfield trio with James Rodríguez and Luka Modrić that led Real Madrid to 22-game winning run late in the year.
+Kroos was part of a midfield trio with James Rodríguez and Luka Modrić that led Real Madrid to 22-game winning run late in the year.
 On 8 November, Kroos scored his first goal for Real Madrid in a 5–1 win over Rayo Vallecano, at home.
 In December, he helped the team win the 2014 FIFA Club World Cup, leading the tournament in assists.
 He was named to the FIFA FIFPRO World 11 and the UEFA Team of the Year.